whitelunarium/pages_fork/index3.md

       const hh = el.offsetHeight;
       const mx = this.positionX;
       const my = this.positionY;
-      const mw = this.marioElement.offsetWidth * this.scale;
+      const mw = this.spriteElement.offsetWidth * this.scale;
-      const mh = this.marioElement.offsetHeight * this.scale;
+      const mh = this.spriteElement.offsetHeight * this.scale;
       if (
         mx < hx + hw &&
         mx + mw > hx &&